F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 addf(1) // does not compile
 ```

+Also, the default parameters need to be values, not references or pointers.
+For references and pointers, we should use function overloading.

 ### Default Parameters and Inheritance
 TLDR: do not use default parameters in virtual functions.